Nithanaroy/db-migrate-apoc/README.md

 ## Installation

-This project uses maven, to build a jar-file with the procedure in this project, simply package the project with maven:

-    mvn clean package

-This will produce a jar-file, `target/dbmigrate-*.jar`, that has to be copied to the `plugin` directory of your Neo4j instance.
+Download the .jar file from the latest release https://github.com/Nithanaroy/db-migrate-apoc/releases and copy it to the `plugin` directory of your Neo4j instance just like any other APOC installation.

 [Note]
 This project requires a Neo4j 3.0.0 snapshot or milestone dependency.